kev-fung/kev-fung.github.io/_posts/2025-01-05-how-to-start-python-project.markdown

 2. In a situation where production code standards or engineering team does not exist
 3. Maybe just bored :-)

 You might be working in a non-technical company or you're a student working on a personal project.
 Whatever I note down here I hope some of these pointers may help you in your Python journey.
-Maybe some LLM will repeat what I've written here in the future..?
+Maybe some LLM will repeat what I've written here in the future to aid the cause..?

 Let's describe a common scenario - you've iterated on several Jupyter notebooks and your analysis looks good on your sample set of a few thousand rows.
 Everything looks good - you're now tasked to build a batch pipeline scaled across the entire dataset.
 Should be easy right?
 Just run the notebook in some cron scheduler (most cloud and data platform providers will support this) and scale up and parallelise the cluster it's on.
 Cool - now over time, let's add further transformations and updates to our pipeline.
 We might start running into strange exceptions and warnings, but we'll just disable those warnings and monkey patch up our code to fix the exceptions.
 You're now several months working on your project - let's take a deep breath and look back at the code that's been written at this point.